jimm/patchmaster/site/components.md

 You can assign named messages to keys when using the PatchMaster GUI.
 Whenever the assigned key is pressed, the corresponding message is sent.
-See [PatchMaster Files](/file-format) for how to assign a named message to a key.
+See the [file format](/file-format.html) page for how to assign a named message to a key.

 # Triggers